saurabhnalgirkar/groovy-spock-restassured/README.md

 All other dependencies are bundled in `pom.xml`

 # Instructions
-The source `src/test/groovy` consists of two scripts with multiple Spock features.
+The source `src/test/groovy` consists of three scripts with multiple Spock features.
 Each Spock feature consists of sub-features which are equivalent of one test.
 - REST Web Service : `RestWebServiceTest.groovy`
+- SOAP Web Service: `SoapWebServiceTest.groovy`
 - Web UI : `WebUserInterfaceTest.groovy`

 Following is a sample maven command to build the entire test suite.

 `mvn -Denv="local" -DselectBrowser="safari" clean install`

-The `-DselectBrowser` takes following arguments assuming the respective web drivers are installed.
+The `-DselectBrowser` takes following arguments assuming the respective web driver is installed.
 - "safari"
-- "chrome"
-- "firefox"

 The `-Denv` argument only takes "local" for now.